Protect yourself and those around you from illnesses like COVID-19 & flu.

 For example, you might be at more risk of getting COVID-19 if:

 People with disabilities are at more risk of getting very sick or dying from COVID-19.
-By getting their vaccine and recommended updated shots, the people around you can help protect you better.
+When your support people get their vaccine and recommended updated shots, they can help protect you better.

 SAFETY: I have a disability, and I’m nervous about the vaccine.
 How do I know it’s safe and works for me?